Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 Yet this is rather convenient.

 Most telling is the trope of the old hag.
-As with 1960s horror The Nanny, we’re still primed to see evil in anything that doesn’t conform to narrow beauty ideals.
+As with 1960s horror The Nanny, we’re primed to see evil in anything that doesn’t conform to narrow beauty ideals.
 Grotesque witches, for instance, are often just old.

 A precarious position